The 5: Best Diamondbacks Opening Day performances

-The Arizona Diamondbacks start their 18th season in Major League Baseball Monday night when they host the world champion San Francisco Giants at Chase Field.
+The Arizona Diamondbacks start their 20th season in Major League Baseball Thursday night when they take on the Colorado Rockies.

 Travis Lee was the second overall pick in the 1996 Major League Baseball Draft of the Minnesota Twins, who failed to offer him a contract.
 Lee instead signed a $10 million deal with the Diamondbacks, two years before their first game.

 He started at first base in the team’s inaugural game and quickly made history.
 His first inning single off of Colorado starter Darryl Kile was the first ever for the Diamondbacks.
 He would also hit the franchise’s first-ever home run — a solo shot off of Kile in the sixth inning.

 April 1, 2002: Picking up where he left off

 Randy Johnson won the 2001 National League Cy Young Award and was the World Series Co-MVP, along with Curt Schilling.